yatanco/astro-yatan.co/README.md

 ### HomePage Posts Filter

-If you wan more customization in homepage posts.
+If you want more customization in homepage posts.
 You can customize the posts displayed by writing a custom filter with updating the `filterPublishedPosts` function in `src/utils/posts.ts`.:

 ### Theme